-The SAR Technology was developed by a consortium of European & Indian scientists led by Dr Bhaskar Sen Gupta, OBE & demonstrated at a location near Kolkata during 2005-06 (www.qub.ac.uk/tipot).
-The technology was subsequently replicated successfully inarsenic affected areas in West Bengal through World Bank Development Marketplace 2006 programme.
-The technology involves a very simple and easily adaptable process to remove arsenic and other heavy metals from groundwater using controlled oxidation without production of sludge & not using any chemicals at all.
+SAR Technology was developed by a consortium of European & Indian scientists led by Prof Bhaskar Sen Gupta, OBE & demonstrated at a location near Kolkata during 2005-06 (www.qub.ac.uk/tipot).
+The technology was subsequently replicated successfully in arsenic affected areas in West Bengal through World Bank Development Marketplace 2006 program.
+The technology involves a simple and easily adaptable process to remove arsenic from groundwater using controlled oxidation without using chemicals & production of sludge.

-Is there anyprobability of aquifers being clogged because of deposition of the arsenic-iron flocks ?
+Is there any probability of aquifers being clogged ?

 No. In SAR process aquifer will never get blocked.
 Precipitation and adsorption are competing processes.
 We perform a calculated start up process that ensures the aquifer is more of an adsorption bed rather than a precipitation bed.
 It can be controlled by controlling the redox potential drop across the zone of influence.
 Also, the iron-arsenic flocks are very minute in size & never aggregates to block soil pores.

 The scientists predict that long-term exposure to present arsenic concentrations around the world will result in approximately 1.2 million cases of hyperpigmentation, 6,00,000 cases of keratosis, 1,25,000 cases of skin cancer & 3,000 fatalities per year from internal cancers.
 (Massachusetts Institute of Technology, 2002)

 Over 137 million people in more than 70 countries are probably affected by arsenic poisoning of drinking water